 Corretto Caffe is located right beside John’s Cookers.
 As the name states, the joint serves up coffee creations – but sadly, they do not carry teas.
 Compared to the latter, this is the only branch established from the top.
 I usually pass by in the evening and see this place with many customers.
 Some stop by for a cup of coffee, while some have dinner here as they serve rice meals.
 Corretto Caffe has a larger space – occupying two-thirds – while John’s Cookers takes up the last third.
 Below are some pictures:

 Parking isn’t an issue, as both of these have the same owners.
 You can even order from John’s Cookers and eat at Corretto Caffe or the other way around, as they share the same kitchen.
-Visit them at #53 Katipunan Avenue, Kingspoint Subdivision, Brgy.
-Bagbag, Quezon City 1116.
-They are located near Christ the King of the Universe Parish, and right across YARDA Food Hub.
+They are located along Katipunan Avenue in Kingspont Subdivision, near Christ the King of the Universe Parish and right across YARDA Food Hub.

 Until the next post, bon appetit.

 #53 Katipunan Avenue,